V bomber: Low level strike

 The prospect of bombers being able to avoid the Soviet air defences dimmed with the appearance of the Mikoyan-Gurevich MiG-21, which Nigel Birch, the Secretary of State for Air and senior RAF officers saw at Tushino Airfield on 24 June 1956.
 There was no immediate concern as Soviet designs often took several years to deploy; but its ceiling of 65610 ft posed a clear threat to the V bombers.
 So too did the new SA-2 surface-to-air missiles, which appeared in 1957.
 One of them shot down an American Lockheed U-2 piloted by Francis Gary Powers over the Soviet Union on 1 May 1960.
 In 1957, the supersonic Avro 730 bomber was cancelled.
 This freed up funds for the Blue Streak missile programme, but it too was cancelled, on 24 February 1960.
 To extend the effectiveness and operational life of the V bombers, an Operational Requirement (OR1132), was issued on 3 September 1954 for an air-launched, rocket-propelled standoff missile with a range of 100 nmi that could be launched from a V bomber.
 This became Blue Steel.
 The Ministry of Supply placed a development contract with Avro in March 1956, and it entered service in December 1962.

 By this time, it was anticipated that even with Blue Steel, the air defences of the Soviet Union would soon improve to the extent that V bombers might find it difficult to attack their targets, and there were calls for the development of the Blue Steel Mark II with a range of at least 600 nmi.
 Despite the name, this was a whole new missile, and not a development of the Mark I. The Minister of Aviation, Duncan Sandys, insisted that priority be accorded to getting the Mark I into service, and the Mark II was cancelled at the end of 1959.
 Considerable modification was required to enable the Victors to carry Blue Steel.
 These included structural changes to the bomb bay.
-New 20600 lbf Conway RCo.17 engines were installed, along with a combuster ignition system to allow all four engines to be started simultaneously and reduce scramble time to 1 1/2 minutes per aircraft.
+New 20600 lbf Conway RCo.17 engines were installed, along with a combustor ignition system to allow all four engines to be started simultaneously and reduce scramble time to 1 1/2 minutes per aircraft.
 A total of 23 Victor B.2 aircraft were upgraded to the new standard, known as B.2R (for retrofit), and two more were built as such.